uday-globuslive/gerrit-guide/01-introduction/README.md

 - **Eclipse Foundation**: Uses Gerrit for all Eclipse projects
 - **Many enterprise companies**: For internal software development

+## Sample Workflow Preview

+Want to see how Gerrit works in practice?
+Check out our comprehensive [Sample Workflow with Jenkins Integration](../11-exercises/sample-workflow.md) that demonstrates:

+- **Real team collaboration** with developers, reviewers, and DevOps
+- **Complete CI/CD pipeline** with automated testing and verification
+- **Human review process** with constructive feedback and iterations
+- **Enterprise-grade quality gates** and approval workflows

+This sample shows how all the concepts from this guide work together in a real business environment.

 ## What You'll Learn in This Guide

 By the end of this tutorial, you'll be able to: